GraceMagnyFokam/316LSS-WFC/README.md

 The specific input that I used is called "Deformed Iron EBSD" and can be found at `images/Inputs/Deformed Iron EBSD.png`

-It's a cropped version of the IPF-X image in the original dataset by Thomas B. Britton and Jim Hickey: https://doi.org/10.5281/zenodo.1214828
+It's a cropped version of the IPF-X image in the [original dataset](https://doi.org/10.5281/zenodo.1214828) by Thomas B. Britton and Jim Hickey

 ## Test